txtatech/fractal-encoder/README.md

 # fractal-encoder
-A fork of frac-crawl with a more complete toolset for fractal encoding, lattice structuring, grid generation and 3D terrain visualization.
+A fork of frac-crawl with a more complete tool-set for fractal encoding, lattice structuring, ASCII art qr code generation, 3D QR code grid generation and mapping for programmable terrain.